All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Debut: Chapter 530 (Manga), Episode 431 (Anime)

-One of the chief guards of Impel Down and the one in command of the Bluegori of level 1.
-He's a calm and level headed person and is probably the least brutal of all the high ranked officers.
-He doesn't fight on his own but controls the Bluegori using his flute.
+One of the chief guards of Impel Down and the one in command of the Blugori of level 1.
+He's a calm and level-headed person and is probably the least brutal of all the high ranked officers.
+He doesn't fight on his own but controls the Blugori using his flute.

-During Luffy's infiltration, he tries to stop him in level 3 but, since the Bluegori are easily defeated by him, he's sent to quell the riot in level 2.
-After Luffy escapes again, Hannyabal sends him to level 4 but he and his Bluegori are defeated by Ivankov with a single blow.
+During Luffy's infiltration, he tries to stop him in level 3, but since the Blugori are easily defeated by him, he's sent to quell the riot in level 2.
+After Luffy escapes again, Hannyabal sends him to level 4 but he and his Blugori are defeated by Ivankov with a single blow.

 After the timeskip, he has grown proportionately taller.